Pine Wood Properties | Types of Pine Trees and Uses

 5. Price

-Pine is inexpensive.
-It is available at a lower price in the market than many other softwoods and hardwoods.
-There are many reasons for the low price of wood, such as high availability, and fast growth.
-Due to this, the cost of transportation is not high.
-While the price of exporting other rare wood from one country to another country increases.
+Pine is an inexpensive softwood, available at a lower price than many other softwoods and hardwoods on the market.
+There are several reasons for the low price of wood, such as high availability and fast growth.
+The price of exporting other rare woods from one country to another increases.

 6. Availability

-Mainly it is found in northern, central, and eastern Europe, but many species of trees are grown in many other places.
-Red pine and Australian pine is a fast-growing tree, the growth rate is about 1-2 feet per year.
-So that their needs can be easily met.
+Pine wood is mainly found in northern, central, and eastern Europe, but many species of trees are grown in many other places.
+Red pine and Australian pine are fast-growing trees, with a growth rate of about 1-2 feet per year, so their needs can be easily met.

 Pine Wood Disadvantages